Home

 The design and establishment of this website to publicize CCC achievements and its legacy to a wide audience

-Establishment by the West Virginia Legislature and now enacted into law via resolution 12, an official state CCC recognition Day to be celebrated every year on March 31
+Establishment by the West Virginia Legislature and now enacted into law via resolution 12, an official state CCC recognition Day

 Click below to apply for membership.